 Me Too (Yo, También) / Spain (Directors and screenwriters: Álvaro Pastor and Antonio Naharro) – A 34-year-old college-educated man with Down syndrome and his free-spirited co-worker forge an unconventional relationship.
 Cast: Pablo Pineda, Lola Dueñas, Antonio Naharro, Isabel Garcia Lorca, Pedro Alvarez Ossorio.
 International Premiere.

-Nuummioq / Greenland (Directors: Otto Rosing and Torben Bech; Screenwriter: Torben Bech) – A young man's journey through the exquisite natural landscape of Greenland allows him to piece together elements of his past and move on with his life.
+Nuummioq / Greenland (Dir.: Otto Rosing and Torben Bech; Screenwriter: Torben Bech) – A young man's journey through the exquisite natural landscape of Greenland allows him to piece together elements of his past and move on with his life.
 Cast: Lars Rosing, Angunnguaq Larsen, Julie Berthelsen, Morten Rose, Makka Kleist, Mariu Olsen.
 World Premiere.

 Peepli Live / India (Director and Screenwriter: Anusha Rizvi) – A satirical look at the predicament of a poor farmer who creates a media frenzy when, beset with debt, he announces that he will commits suicide so his family can receive government compensation.
 Cast: Omkar Das, Nawazuddin Siddiqui, Raghubir Yadav, Shalini Vatsa, Farukh Jaffer.
 World Premiere.

-Son of Babylon / Iraq (Director: Mohamed Al Daradji; Screenwriters: Mohamed Al-Daradji, Jennifer Norridge, Mithal Ghazi) –In the days after the fall of Saddam Hussein, a young Kurdish boy and his grandmother venture through Iraq on a quest to find their missing father/son.
+Son of Babylon / Iraq (Dir.: Mohamed Al Daradji; Screenwriters: Mohamed Al-Daradji, Jennifer Norridge, Mithal Ghazi) –In the days after the fall of Saddam Hussein, a young Kurdish boy and his grandmother venture through Iraq on a quest to find their missing father/son.
 Cast: Yasser Talib, Shazda Hussein, Bashir Al-Majid.
 International Premiere.

 Southern District (Zona Sur) / Bolivia (Director and Screenwriter: Juan Carlos Valdivia) – In La Paz, Bolivia, in a villa surrounded by beautiful gardens, an upper-class family experiences final halcyon days of luxury as social change penetrates their bubble.
 Cast: Ninón del Castillo, Pascual Loayza, Nicolás Fernández, Juan Pablo Koria, Mariana Vargas.
 North American Premiere.